axiomiety/axiomiety.github.io/articles/misc_sg_vs_uk.markdown

 : You will need to provide your passport when registering.
 Yes - pre-paid plan require you to register.

 Topping up
 : You can buy top-up cards from a number of retails but those offer specific services.
-So even though you might top up $18, the credit will be used straight away to give you X minutes, Y SMS and Z data.
+So even though you might top up \$18, the credit will be used straight away to give you X minutes, Y SMS and Z data.
 To top up raw credit value (and then use this to the services you actually need, like data), you can top up online or using ATMs/machines.
 I used a [SAM](../images/singpost_SAM.jpg) from SingPost - such a handy thing!
 And just like in the UK topping up certain amounts can give you freebies - like *actually* free incoming calls for 20 days.

 ## Public transport

 ### Taxis

 Are much cheaper than their UK counterparts.
 However note that there are some extra charges you should be aware of - like after midnight the fare will be 50% more expensive.
 Booking a cab (ie, calling for one to pick you up) is chargeable.
-Even flagging one down usually incurs a $3.X charge.
-Saying that a 30mns trip might only set you back $20.
+Even flagging one down usually incurs a \$3 something charge.

 ### MRT

 MRT is what the Tube could have been had it kept up with times.
 The Oyster equivalent is called EZ-Link.
-You can obtain a card from any station for $12 (that's $7 credit and $5 non-refundable for the RFID card).
+You can obtain a card from any station for \$12 (that's 7 dollars worth of credit and a 5 dollars non-refundable for the RFID card).
 Topping up the card is straight forward and can be done in a variety of places.

 If your debit card has the '~' MRT symbol, you can top it up independently via the machines (it's entirely separate from your bank account).